mikepan/GameEngineBook/text/04-Animation.md

 The simplest way to make Momo turn is by adding new Motion Actuators responding to a new set of Keyboard Sensors.
 Let's use the key A to turn left and D to turn right.
 To make it turn left, follow these instructions:

-\*\*\* Begin Numbered List

-1.Add Keyboard sensor[md]key A.
+1. Add Keyboard sensor[md]key A.

-2.Add Motion actuator with Rot Z 2.5 degrees.
+2. Add Motion actuator with Rot Z 2.5 degrees.

-3.Connect Sensor with Actuator, which creates a new And controller.
+3. Connect Sensor with Actuator, which creates a new And controller.

-4.Change the original cWalk controller from And to Or.
+4. Change the original cWalk controller from And to Or.

-5.Connect the new sensor to this controller as well.
+5. Connect the new sensor to this controller as well.

-6.Connect the new sensor to the Nor controller.
+6. Connect the new sensor to the Nor controller.

-\*\*\* End Numbered List

 Now do the same for the right rotation, and you will have the logic bricks shown in Figure 4.56.
 You may notice that I'm using three States for the controllers here.
 They are always turned on, thus the main purpose is purely for organization.